Coppernic/coppernic.github.io-old/products/idplatform.md

 Power control is done via [CpcCore](core.md) library.
 More information [here](core/power.md).

+It is strongly advised to power off peripherals when screen is going off.
+This can be done in `onStop()` method of `Activity` or `Fragment`.
+Powering off devices this way will help saving battery life.

 ### Peripherals

 Each tablet can contain a set of peripherals, depending on which version you have.
 These peripherals can be connected to the main board via USB, Serial or SPI connections.